20 student kitchen cupboard essentials

 Whether you're making a simple curry or a Bolognese sauce, they're the base of pretty much everything you cook in a pot.
 Just chop them fast so you don't end up crying all over your kitchen.

 Or, if you really loathe the process of chopping garlic, you can actually buy it pre-chopped in jars to use when you wish.
-It certainly doesn't taste as good as fresh garlic, but it lasts ages in a jar and saves you a stage of food prep.
+It certainly doesn't taste as good as fresh garlic, but it lasts ages and saves you a stage of food prep.

 Soy sauce

-If you're a fan of Asian food (which we definitely are), it's well worth investing in some soy sauce.
-Soy sauce is arguably the most common source of salt in Asian cooking, so it's well worth investing in a bottle.
+If you're a fan of Asian food (which we definitely are), it's worth investing in some soy sauce.
+Soy sauce is arguably the most common source of salt in Asian cooking, so you can use it in countless dishes.

-We recommend going to a Chinese supermarket to get your soy sauce as opposed to buying it in a regular supermarket – the bottles are around double the size and half the price!
+We recommend going to a Chinese supermarket to get your soy sauce as opposed to buying it in a regular supermarket.
+The bottles you can buy there are around double the size and half the price!

 -